top of page

 Exhibition & Talk I Dacians and Romanians in Britain

-Wonderful to welcome at Romanian Cultural Institute in London so many British friends and members of our own community for the opening of our creative exhibition “Voices from Wall.
-Dacians and Romanians in Britain”.
-The exhibition celebrates the centuries long cultural links between Romania and the UK as it uncovers the extraordinary contribution made by the Dacians - ancestors of Romanians - to Hadrian’s Wall, emblematic historical monument of Britain.
+It is wonderful to welcome so many British friends and members of our community to the Romanian Cultural Institute in London for the opening of our creative exhibition, “Voices from the Wall: Dacians & Romanians in Britain”.
+The exhibition celebrates the centuries-long cultural links between Romania and the UK as it uncovers the extraordinary contribution made by the Dacians - ancestors of Romanians - to Hadrian’s Wall, an emblematic historical monument of Britain.
 We place this exhibition in the context of the current Romanian community in the UK, one of the largest in the country.

 The concept of this exhibition belongs to writer and historian Bronwen Riley, who is also the curator.
-Bronwen has two life-long passions – classical studies and Romania.
+Bronwen has two lifelong passions – classical studies and Romania.
 It was while working as head of guidebooks for English Heritage that she first learned of the Dacians' link to Hadrian’s Wall and, intrigued by their lives and experiences so far away from home, as much as those of the Romanians who were coming to live in the UK, she conceived the idea for this project.

-Photography Alex Coman
+Photography by Alex Coman

 Comments